Thomas-Nigon/clicTapTaupe_clicker/README.md

 Hello you,

-Here lies our first project for Wild Code School.
+Here is our first project for the Wild Code School.
-This is ClicTapTaupe, a clicker like the famous Cookie Clicker you can fin at this adress : https://orteil.dashnet.org/cookieclicker/
+ It's called ClicTapTaupe, a clicker game similar to the famous Cookie Clicker that you can find at this address: https://orteil.dashnet.org/cookieclicker/

-We hope you will enjoy our game we did in less than two weeks in the begining of the formation.
+We hope you'll enjoy our game, which we created in less than two weeks at the beginning of the training.

 Enjoy,